React useState Hook

-takes an initial state as an argument and returns an array with 2 values:
+useState takes an initial value as its argument and returns an array with two items:

 import { useState } from 'react';